5 ways we can work together to end woman abuse

 1. Remain informed

 Not only is woman abuse escalating at an alarming rate, shocking new findings reveal that what ‘warrants’ abuse can be as simple as a woman burning food or talking back.
-Statistics South Africa (Stats SA) recently released a report titled: “Crime against women in South Africa” that highlighted an extremely worrying fact – almost as many women as men in this country believe that these examples warrant abuse.
+In 2018 Statistics South Africa (Stats SA) released a report titled: “Crime against women in South Africa” that highlighted an extremely worrying fact – almost as many women as men in this country believe that these examples warrant abuse.

 TimesLive also reported that “the highest percentage of individuals thought it was acceptable for a man to hit a woman if she argues with him.”
 This was based on the Stats SA report findings in addition to research from the World Health Organisation (WHO).